Start9Labs/documentation/site/source/user-manual/migrate-02.rst

    .. figure:: /_static/images/setup/migrate6.png
       :width: 60%

 #.
 To use LAN safely, the SSL certificate will need to be added to whatever device you are using to access.
-This can be downloaded by clicking on ``Download root CA`` and installed by following the instructions <here>.
+This can be downloaded by clicking on ``Download root CA`` and installed by following the :ref:`instructions<lan-setup>`.

 #.
 You can now log in to your Embassy via Tor or LAN, and you will be given the option of recovering your data on a service-by-service basis.